BLUE HORIZON, BOOK 2

 “Not by any stretch of the imagination.
 Trust me,” Devon advised, “the last thing you want to do is go up against a Kastan using anything other than Siilv.
-The double-knitting of our physiology would bend your steel.”
+The double-knitting of our physiology would bend your steel and repel your bullets.”

 “Commodore,” a raspy officer’s voice stated.

 Tabia Blanc rose from his command seat and moved to one side of the room, noting the officer’s screen.
 “What is that?”

 “That would be the Lady of Dreams, Commodore.”

 “They’re sending an envoy to the NIDAS to bring us information.
 It’s a gesture of goodwill, an attempt to curb the hostilities.”